Selling A House With Unpermitted Work In Washington

 Major Roofing Work

-Big roofing projects, such as major repairs or replacements, need permits to ensure the work is done correctly.
-This way, the home’s structural integrity and weatherproofing are kept intact.
+For large roofing projects, such as major repairs or replacements, permits are required to ensure the work is done properly and to maintain the home’s structure and waterproofing.

 Some examples of major roofing work that require permits include: